Howard Stupp

 Howard Michael Stupp (born 3 May 1955) is a Canadian former wrestler.
 An Olympian, he won five Canadian championships (1976, 1978, 1979, 1980, 1981), two Pan Am Games titles (1975, 1979), two Canadian Interuniversity Athletics Union championships, and four titles at the Maccabiah Games in Israel.
+After graduating from McGill University, he worked at the International Olympic Committee, including 35 years as the Director of Legal Affairs.

 Biography

 Early life

 Stupp is from Montreal, Quebec, Canada, later lived in Laval, Quebec, and Lausanne, Switzerland, and is Jewish.
 He attended Chomedey Polyvalent High School.